Davido: 2023–present: Timeless, Nine+ Records, and 5ive

 In June 2022, Davido told Rolling Stone magazine his fourth studio album Timeless was nearly complete.
 On March 21, 2023, he announced on Instagram the album would be released on March 31.
 A theatrical trailer composed of tour footage accompanied the announcement.
 Timeless was Davido's first album in three years.
 He told CNN the album's title, which record producer Don Jazzy suggested to him, is a manifestation of his goal for the album to be remembered for decades as a classic.
 He also told the news channel the album went through three phases before its final version.
 The 17-track album includes collaborations with Skepta, Angelique Kidjo, Asake, Focalistic, The Cavemen and others.
 Its production was handled by Magicsticks, Rage, Darmie, Blaisebeatz, 1da Banton, Caltonic SA, Young Alpha and others.
 Primarily an amapiano record, Timeless explores musical styles such as dancehall, ragga, konto, highlife and Afropop.
 The album's cover art features an image of Davido's head, two enclosed elephants, and a pathway that leads to a large hourglass.
 The second single from the album "Unavailable" gained traction and charted across the United Kingdom, Switzerland, Netherlands and Suriname, where it reached the top 5.
-On August 18, 2023, Davido released the remix of "Unavailable", which includes a verse by American rapper Latto.
+In May 2023, Davido was a recipient of the Order of the Niger, a national award in Nigeria.
+On August 18, 2023, he released the remix of "Unavailable", which includes a verse by American rapper Latto.

 Davido received three nominations at the 66th Annual Grammy Awards, including Best Global Music Album for Timeless and Best African Music Performance for "Unavailable".
 In 2023, Chris Brown featured Davido and Lojay on his single "Sensational", which was released as the second single from his eleventh studio album 11:11.
 The song debuted at number 96 on the US Billboard Hot 100, serving as Davido and Lojay's first entry on the chart.
 In January 2024, Davido received three nominations at the 55th NAACP Image Awards.
-In April 2024, Davido established his record company, Nine+ Records, in collaboration with UnitedMasters.
-In December 2024, he told Rolling Stone magazine that his fifth studio album, 5ive, would be released in March 2025.
-He also announced "Funds", which features rapper Odumodublvck and singer Chike, as the album's second single.
-The song samples Brenda Fassie's 1997 single "Vuli Ndlela".
+In April 2024, he established his record company, Nine+ Records, in collaboration with UnitedMasters.
+In December 2024, Davido told Rolling Stone magazine that his fifth studio album, 5ive, would be released in March 2025.
+The album ended up being released on 18 April and comprises 17 tracks.
+It features collaborations with YG Marley, Chris Brown, Odumodublvck, Chike, Victoria Monét, Shenseea, Musa Keys, Victony, Becky G, and Omah Lay, among others.
+5ive was supported by the several singles, including "Awuke", "Funds", and "Be There Still".